MariaAlvBla/NCBI-Tutorial/Sharing already uploaded data.md

 ## Downloading the summary table of a BioProject or a BioSample <a name="summary"></a>

-Follow the next steps to access and download the summary table of the attribute and metadata information of all the genetic data included in a BioProject.
+Follow the next steps to access and download the summary table of the attribute and metadata information of all the genetic data included in a BioProject or BioSample.

 1. Click at the name of any of the **Experiments** displayed after having accessed the **SRA Experiments** in the previous section.